A Curious Case

 The movie, directed and written for the screen by Henry Selick, is infectious, and certain set pieces are spectacular.
 Depending on how audiences react to the darker aspects, it's sure to become either a cult or mass favorite.
 But very early on I got that familiar twinge of kinda wishing I hadn't read the book.

-Written by Neil Gaiman, and the winner of a Hugo among other awards given to SF, horror, or fantasy works, Coraline the book was good.
-The "problem" is that, as prose fiction will do, it calls heavily upon the reader's imagination to illustrate Coraline's worlds, aided — this part is key — by the cover and occasional black-&-white interior art of Dave McKean.
+Written by Neil Gaiman, and the winner of a Hugo among other awards given to science-fiction, horror, or fantasy works, Coraline the book was good.
+The "problem" is that, as prose fiction will do, it calls heavily upon the reader's imagination to illustrate Coraline's worlds, aided — this part is key — by Dave McKean's cover and occasional black-&-white interior art.
 Gaiman and McKean broke into the American comics market together over 20 years ago with Black Orchid for DC, and McKean produced covers for Gaiman's landmark series The Sandman.
 The pair also began collaborating on such children's books as The Day I Swapped My Dad for Two Goldfish long before Gaiman was Neil Gaiman, Bestselling Author of American Gods.
 More to the point, the duo made the film MirrorMask, which I now really want to see, because while I didn't remember much about Coraline the book in great detail I quite clearly remembered McKean's illustrations.
 And while their mood was reflected in posters I've seen, they weren't the basis for the look of Coraline the movie; not a complaint, but still inevitable baggage.
+[Update: I forgot to note that P. Craig Russell adapted Coraline as a graphic novel, published last year, in a different style entirely.]

 Jacket art © 2002 Dave McKean.
 Poster © 2009 Laika Entertainment.